achaykovsky/python_exercises/README.md

-Here's a `README.md` for your GitHub repository for Python LeetCode questions:

----

 # Python LeetCode Solutions

 Welcome to the Python LeetCode Solutions repository!
 This project is organized to provide multiple possible solutions for various LeetCode problems, with a focus on Python implementations.